A question we received from a client inspired this here blog:

 You might think I’m exaggerating, but this is a common timeline, especially for busy surgeries.

-If your GP requests prepayment before completing the PMAR, then you may be in for a long wait.
+If your GP requests prepayment before completing the PMAR, then prepare yourself for a long wait.

 So, let’s say you’ve gone through the underwriting process, and the insurer has offered you cover.